Where To Eat In Southtown (aka Where To Eat In The King William Historic District)

 Little Em’s Oyster Bar is the original restaurant brainchild of husband and wife team, Houston and Emily Carpenter, two of San Antonio’s busiest restaurateurs.
 Little Em’s, which opened its doors back in 2021, smack dab in the middle of the global pandemic, managed to find great success, launching the owners into a restaurant opening frenzy that has yet to cool down.

-You won’t go thirsty at Little Em's.
+You also won’t go thirsty at Little Em's.
 Regarding the bubbly, Little Em’s has 12 different types of champagne available to choose from as well as a number of other wines and beers.
 When it comes to where to eat in Southtown, Little Em’s is an all-around solid choice.

 Bliss